gravitational/careers/challenges/offsec-engineer/challenge.md

 # Summary

-Investigate and discover security vulnerabilities in the kubernetes cluster.
+Investigate and exploit security vulnerabilities in a cloud-hosted Kubernetes cluster.

 # Rationale

 This exercise has two goals:

-* It helps us to understand what to expect from you as a Offensive Security Engineer, how you find security flaws in an environment
+* It helps us to understand what to expect from you as an Offensive Security Engineer, how you find security flaws in an environment
 * It helps you get a feel for what it would be like to work at Teleport, as this exercise aims to simulate our day-as-usual and expose you to the type of